multi-library, cross-platform audio decoding

 Use the library like so:

 Buffers in the file can be accessed by iterating over the object returned from audio_open.
-Each buffer is a buffer or str object containing raw 16-bit little-endian integer PCM data.
-(Currently, these PCM format attributes are not configurable, but this could be added to most of the backends.)
+Each buffer is a buffer or str object containing raw 16-bit little-endian signed integer PCM data.
+(Currently, these PCM format parameters are not configurable, but this could be added to most of the backends.)

 Additional values are available as fields on the audio file object: